michaelfortunato/dotfiles/README.md

 }
 ```

-Another option is to devise a system where each folder has a
+Another option is to devise a system where each folder has a install.sh
-install.sh in the root, and it does the linking.
+in the root, and it does the linking.

+> [!IMPORTANT]
+> Look into ways to keep home-manager modular, ideally I
+> would like each of my stow packages (the folders in this repo)
+> to have its corresponding nix file

 ## My new Keeb